Kang Chun-hyok

-Life in North Korea
+Early life and defection

-Kang was born in Onseong.
+Kang was born in Onseong, North Hamgyong Province, North Korea.

 Kang's father left North Korea for China in 1997 but was caught and imprisoned.
 Kang was a kotjebi (homeless child).
 When he was 9 or 10 years old he witnessed a public execution.
 He ran away from home at age 13.

 Once Kang's father was released from prison, the family crossed the Tumen river to China in 1998.
 In 2001, the family were caught by the Chinese police.
 Kang bribed the Chinese officials, and travelled to South Korea via Vietnam and Cambodia.
 His family reunited with him in South Korea later that year.

 Life in South Korea

-He has studied fine arts at Hongik University.
+He studied fine arts at Hongik University in Seoul.